whoknows-md/InternProject/README.md

 - Code: Contains the code files
 - Screenshot folder: Contains screenshots of every page on the website
-- ProjectReport.txt: Contains a detailed explanation of the project
+- ProjectReport.txt: Contains a detailed explanation of the project (includes Admin Login credentials at the "NOTE" section)
 - FilePath: Contains the code files and their path

 ## NOTE